 There is growing interest among fleet operators in switching to Autogas.
-Companies, including taxi operators, in Jalisco and Nayarit are in talks with the authorities to adopt Autogas in their vehicles as a way of improving air quality.3 Around one-quarter of taxi drivers in Aguascalientes has already switched to Autogas or CNG.4 There are 2 150 refuelling sites selling Autogas around the country - a very large number relative to the size of the fleet.
-The network is set to expand further: in early 2017, the Mexican Energy Regulatory Commission (CRE) granted four new fuel dispensing permits.
+Companies, including taxi operators, in Jalisco and Nayarit are in talks with the authorities to adopt Autogas in their vehicles as a way of improving air quality.
+Around one-quarter of taxi drivers in Aguascalientes has already switched to Autogas or CNG.
+There are 2 150 refuelling sites selling Autogas around the country - a very large number relative to the size of the fleet.

 The Mexican government launched a major reform of the energy sector in 2013 aimed at liberalising the market and stimulating investment.
 The oil sector, which has traditionally been dominated by the state monopoly, Pemex, is being opened up partially to competition.
-Since 2106, private companies are allowed to import oil and participate in downstream markets.
+Since 2016, private companies are allowed to import oil and participate in downstream markets.

 Government controls on transport fuel prices were largely removed in 2017.
-Previously, it sets maximum retail prices on a monthly basis according to a formula that took account of a distribution margin based on actual costs and value-added tax.
+Previously, it set maximum retail prices on a monthly basis according to a formula that took account of a distribution margin based on actual costs and value-added tax.
 When the benchmark international price was greater than the domestic price, the rate for the country's excise tax effectively became negative (though the tax was not explicit).
 Marketers obtained a compensatory tax credit equivalent to the price difference.
 In October 2016, the Mexican Congress approved the government's initiative included in the Federation Income Law 2017, which accelerates price liberalisation of transport fuels in those regions where the energy regulator CRE determines that the market is sufficiently competitive.
-Price caps on Autogas were removed on 1 January 2017, while those on gasoline and easel were removed progressively throughout 2017.
+Price caps on Autogas were removed on 1 January 2017, while those on gasoline and diesel were removed progressively throughout 2017.

 A new tax on oil products, known as the Special Production Tax and Service (IEPS), was introduced at the start of 2014, which pushed the prices of transport fuels up by around 0.20 pesos per litre.
-A carbon tax was also introduced in 2014, payable by producers and importers; the tax was set at
+A carbon tax was also introduced in 2014, payable by producers and importers; the tax was set at 6.60 US cents/litre for Autogas, compared with 10.38 cents for gasoline and 12.59 cents for diesel.
+4 Value-added tax of 16% is applied to all fuels.